Houston Consular Processing Lawyer

 Once a visa is available or your priority date is current (earlier than the cut-off date listed in the monthly Visa Bulletin), the consular office will schedule you for an interview.
 The consular office will process your case and decide if you are eligible for an immigrant visa.

-Immigrant Visa is granted:
+Immigrant Visa is approved:

 If you are granted an immigrant visa, the consular officer will give you a packet of information.
 This packet is known as a “Visa Packet.”
 Do not open this packet.